The Inoperative Community: Exhibition X Practice, UCI 1965-2025

 Artwork: Larry Bell, Craig Kauffman, Peter Voulkos, Joe Goode, Bruce Conner, Wallace Berman, Chris Burden, Robert Wilhite, Guy de Cointet, Peter Alexander, Hannah Wilke, David Lamelas, Alan Saret, John Coplans, Faith Wilding, Roy Lichtenstein, Tony DeLap, Nancy Buchanan, Sam Gilliam, Carlos David Almaráz, Michael Frimkess, John Knight, Nicole Eisenman, Judie Bamber, Carrie Mae Weems, Bas Jan Ader, Simon Leung, Zinny/Maidagan, Yael Bartana, Adrià Julià, Koki Tanaka, Roberto Jacoby, Florian Pumhösl, Monica Majoli, Artur Żmijewski, Kelly Barrie, Jane & Louise Wilson, Maura Brewer, Alicia Piller, Andrea Geyer, Mary Kelly, Jacob Lenc, Simon Klein, Jered Frigillana, and others.

-Archives: John Baldessari, Los Four (Carlos David Almaráz, Roberto De La Rocha, Gilbert Sanchez Lujan, Frank Edward Romero), Maria Nordman, Bruce Nauman, Billy Al Bengston, John Mason, Malcolm McClain, James Melchert, Ron Nagle, Manuel Neri, Kenneth Price, Henry Takemoto, George Herms, Edward Kienholz, Fred Mason, Ben Talbert, Tom Eatherton, Eric Orr, Richard Ballard, Vija Celmins, Robert Irwin, Richard Smith, Coco Fusco & Guillermo Gómez-Peña, Charles Gaines, Jean-Michel Basquiat, Renée Green, David Hammons, Ben Patterson, Adrian Piper, Sandra Rowe, Gary Simmons, Lorna Simpson, Pat Ward Williams, Fred Wilson, Yvonne Rainer, Barbara Kruger, Lyle Ashton Harris, Catherine Opie, Laura Aguilar, Robert Blanchon, Patricia Cronin, Martha Fleming, Lyne Lapointe, Rinaldo Hopf, Doug Ischar, Glenn Ligon, Paul Pfeiffer, Eugene Rodriguez, Connie Samaras, Millie Wilson, Sol LeWitt, Sam Watters, Stephanie Taylor, Sharon Hayes, Vincent Benjamin Pruden, Dorit Margreiter, Gaylen Gerber, Katya Sander, Molly Corey, Christóbal Lehyt, Shana Lutker, Kenny Berger, Erika Vogt, Constanze Ruhm, Barbara T. Smith, Ed Moses, Yoshua Okón, Omar Mismar, Kerry Tribe, Cauleen Smith, Lutz Bacher, Panos Aprahamian, Heather M. O’Brien, Simon Liu, Michael Moshe Dahan, Cog•nate Collective, Basyma Saad, Yong Soon Min, Sula Bermudez-Silverman, Danielle Dean, Africanus Okokon, among many others.
+Archives: John Baldessari, Los Four (Carlos David Almaráz, Roberto De La Rocha, Gilbert Sanchez Lujan, Frank Edward Romero), Maria Nordman, Bruce Nauman, Billy Al Bengston, John Mason, Malcolm McClain, James Melchert, Ron Nagle, Manuel Neri, Kenneth Price, Henry Takemoto, George Herms, Edward Kienholz, Fred Mason, Ben Talbert, Tom Eatherton, Eric Orr, Richard Ballard, Vija Celmins, Robert Irwin, Richard Smith, Bruce Richards, Coco Fusco & Guillermo Gómez-Peña, Charles Gaines, Jean-Michel Basquiat, Renée Green, David Hammons, Ben Patterson, Adrian Piper, Sandra Rowe, Gary Simmons, Lorna Simpson, Pat Ward Williams, Fred Wilson, Yvonne Rainer, Barbara Kruger, Lyle Ashton Harris, Catherine Opie, Laura Aguilar, Robert Blanchon, Patricia Cronin, Martha Fleming, Lyne Lapointe, Rinaldo Hopf, Doug Ischar, Glenn Ligon, Paul Pfeiffer, Eugene Rodriguez, Connie Samaras, Millie Wilson, Sol LeWitt, Sam Watters, Stephanie Taylor, Sharon Hayes, Vincent Benjamin Pruden, Dorit Margreiter, Gaylen Gerber, Katya Sander, Molly Corey, Christóbal Lehyt, Shana Lutker, Kenny Berger, Erika Vogt, Constanze Ruhm, Barbara T. Smith, Ed Moses, Yoshua Okón, Omar Mismar, Kerry Tribe, Cauleen Smith, Lutz Bacher, Panos Aprahamian, Heather M. O’Brien, Simon Liu, Michael Moshe Dahan, Cog•nate Collective, Basyma Saad, Yong Soon Min, Sula Bermudez-Silverman, Danielle Dean, Africanus Okokon, among many others.

 Curators: Juli Carson, Kevin Appel, and Sasha Ussef